Traffic Cone unmasked on The Masked Singer – but who was it?

 He first recorded the song as a chorister when he was 15.

-The penultimate episode of the OTV entertainment series saw all six remaining contestants perform for a place in the final.
+The penultimate episode of the ITV entertainment series saw all six remaining contestants perform for a place in the final.

+Speaking to the channel following his unmasking, Jones called the show “bonkers and lots of fun”.

+Jones said he enjoyed singing “songs I’d never normally sing”, adding it was “really, really hard” to keep the secret.

 Last week featured the unmasking of this series’ sixth and seventh contestants.
 Firework was revealed to be Jaime Winstone, while Doughnuts was unmasked as Michael Owen.